isen-ng/homebrew-dotnet-sdk-versions/CONTRIBUTING.md

 ## Automatic updates

-Each working cask will be updated weekly automatically by running `auto_updater.sh` through a CircleCi scheduled workflow.
+Each working cask will be updated weekly automatically by running `auto_updater.py` through a Github Actions scheduled workflow.

 The script will enumerate over each cask, search through the releases in their respective `releases.json` and author a pull request if there is a newer version released.